Applying to the National Research Ethics Committees

-If you are a researcher planning to make an application to a National Research Ethics Committee (NREC), this section of the website provides a range of resources to guide you through the process.
+If you are a researcher planning to submit an application to a National Research Ethics Committee (NREC), this section of the website provides a range of resources to guide you through the process.

-NRECs have the remit to review applications for research proposals in specifically defined areas: currently these are limited to clinical trials of investigational medicinal products, clinical investigations of medical devices and performance studies of in vitro diagnostic medical devices.
-Further NRECs will be established in additional health research areas over time.
+NRECs have the remit to review ethics applications for research studies that are regulated under legislation: currently these areas are limited to clinical trials on investigational medicinal products, clinical investigations of medical devices and performance studies of in vitro diagnostic medical devices.

 If you are unsure of whether your study requires NREC approval, please contact the National Office or your local or institutional REC for guidance.